What is the Singularity?

 As a human analogy, many parents have been surprised – even dumbfounded – by choices made by their children, as these children gain access to new ideas and opportunities.

 Tripwires and canary signals

 Here’s another analogy: accumulating many modules of AI intelligence together, in a network relationship, is similar to accumulating nuclear fissile material together.
-Before the material reaches a critical mass, it still needs to be treated with respect, on account of the radiation it emits.
-But once a critical mass point is reached, a cascading reaction results – a nuclear meltdown or, even worse, a nuclear holocaust.
+Even before the material reaches a critical mass, it still needs to be treated with respect, on account of the radiation it emits.
+But once a critical mass point is approached, a cascading reaction could result – a nuclear meltdown or, even worse, a nuclear holocaust.
 In that case, much greater caution is needed.

-The point here is not to risk any accidental encroachment upon the critical mass which would convert the nuclear material from hazardous to catastrophic.
+The point here is to avoid any risk of accidental encroachment upon the critical mass which would convert the nuclear material from hazardous to catastrophic.
 Accordingly, anyone working with such material needs to be thoroughly trained in the principles of nuclear safety.

-With an accumulation of AI modules, things are by no means so clear.
+With an accumulation of AI modules, things are more complicated.
+It’s not so easy to determine how close an accumulation of AI modules is to creating AGI.
 Whether that accumulation could kick-start an explosive phase transition depends on lots of issues that we currently only understand dimly.